-This is why it is vital to have adequate cooling on a high-end processor.
+This is why it is essential to have adequate cooling on a high-end processor.
 To ensure that your CPU is properly cooled, i.e., running at the right temperature, you will need temperature monitoring software.

 Table of ContentsShow